arcanearronax/govee_lights/README.md

 The `put_data` method includes the parameters listed above, as well as the one listed below.
 * `req_payload` - The JSON data to be included in the request.

+---

-### GoveeHub Information
+### GoveeHub

 A `GoveeHub` object is used to facilitate communication between the user, `GoveeClient` objects, and `GoveeDevice` objects.
 Since

 This will create the hub object the user will use to interact with the `GoveeDevice` objects which represent the physical Govee devices.

-### Using as a stand alone product

-### Using as a Home Assistant integration
+#### GoveeHub Properties

+The GoveeHub offers the properties listed below.

+* `devices`
+* `client`

+The `devices` property is a list of `GoveeDevice` objects which are associated with the user's account.

+The `client` property is a `GoveeClient` object.
+This serves as the client the hub will rely on for communication with the Govee API.

+#### Public Methods

+The GoveeHub offers the public methods listed below.

+* `get_devices`
+* `get_device_state`
+* `set_power_state`
+* `set_brightness`
+* `set_color`
+* `set_color_temp`

+The `get_devices` method is used to retrieve information for all Govee devices from the Govee API and creates a `GoveeDevice` object for each device.
+The devices are automatically added to the `devices` property.

+The `get_device_state` method is used to retrieve the current state of a specific `GoveeDevice` object.

+The `set_power_state` method is used to turn a `GoveeDevice` object on or off.

+The `set_brightness` method is used to control the brightness of a `GoveeDevice` object.

+The `set_color` method is used to set the color of light output by a `GoveeDevice` object.

+The `set_color_temp` method is used to set the color of light output by a `GoveeDevice` object

+---

+## Automated Testing

+The test cases are located in the `tests` directory and are sorted based on whether they're unit, functional, or integration based tests.

+---

 ## Additional Comments

-[^1] [Color Temperature](https://en.wikipedia.org/wiki/Color_temperature) is used to determine the color of light a `GoveeDevice` will will emit.
+[^1]: [Color Temperature](https://en.wikipedia.org/wiki/Color_temperature) is used to determine the color of light a `GoveeDevice` will will emit.
 Since an ideal source will emit a calculable color of light at a given temperature.
 Temperatures around 2800 K are a warmer yellow while temperatures closer to 8000 K are a cooler bluish.